AsherFarhan2001/Machine_Learning_Algorithms/README.md

 2. K Means
 3. Naive Bayes  (Gaussian NB, Bernoulli NB, Multinomial NB)

 All these Algorithms are applied on Sample Datasets attached above.
+K Means Algorithm is implemented using Regularization (Lasso, Ridge, Elastic Net)

 Implementaion of each Model Includes: